Website design audit

 3. Unambiguity and clarity

-Looking at the first screen of the site, the user should immediately understand what the site is about and how it will be useful to him.
+Unambiguity and clarity are essential parameters when conducting a website design audit.
+Looking at the first screen of the site, the user should immediately understand what the site is about and how it will be helpful to him.

 Unambiguity and clarity